chuanting/STCNet/readme.md

 ## How to download our shared data (new)

+For someone that can not download our data from this repo, please find it at google drive: https://drive.google.com/file/d/1ITSRwdGOra1wZxeZyC4d48_AYvmAcJeE/view?usp=sharing

 Note that if you use *git clone* command to clone this project, the dataset maybe not properly downloaded.
 If this is the case for you, please go to the directory ***STCNet/Github_Version/data/data_git_version.7z*** and click ***view raw***, this operation will manually download the dataset.

 Or maybe you need to install [Git LFS](https://git-lfs.github.com/) to sucessfully clone this project.